Den of Shadows: 2015 Bloodkin

 Bloodkin is the second novel in the Maeve’ra Trilogy and was released on April 14, 2015.
 The book follows 16-year-old Kadee Obsidian, a serpiente shape-shifter who has spent time with both the Serpiente and the Shantel after being taken from her human family as a sick child.
 Kadee and Vance, a quetzal shapeshifter who was first introduced in Bloodwitch, journey to the Shantel forest after learning that the Shantel are being held to account for the blood plague that infected Vance and others in Midnight.
 Among the Shantel with Vance, Kadee faces her and her guild's past, where her ideas of freedom and her knowledge of sins committed clash.
 When is it okay to go against one's principles?
 Do the ends justify the means?
 How much is one life worth, and when is the price too much to pay?

 2016 Bloodtraitor

-Bloodtraitor is an upcoming novel in the Maeve’ra Trilogy that is set to be released 2016.
+Bloodtraitor is a novel in the Maeve’ra Trilogy that was set to be released in 2016.

 Omnibus

 2009 The Den of Shadows Quartet

-The Den of Shadows Quartet is an omnibus consisting of the first four novels published by Amelia Atwater-Rhodes, In the Forests of the Night, Demon in My View, Shattered Mirror and Midnight Predator respectively.
+The Den of Shadows Quartet is an omnibus consisting of the first four novels published by Amelia Atwater-Rhodes, In the Forests of the Night, Demon in My View, Shattered Mirror, and Midnight Predator.
 The omnibus was published on August 11, 2009.